mholling/nswtopo/README.markdown

       path: controls.kml      # filename (.kml or .gpx format) or path of control waypoint file
       fontsize: 14            # font size (in points) for control labels
       diameter: 7.0           # diameter of control circles in millimetres
-      thickness: 0.2          # thickness of control circles in millimetres
+      width: 0.2              # thickness of control circles in millimetres
       colour: "#880088"       # colour of the control markers and labels (as a hex triplet or web colour)
+      water:
-      water-colour: blue      # colour of waterdrop markers
+        colour: blue          # colour of water drop markers

 ## Canvas